 About the Program

-The purpose of this certificate is to appeal to a wide variety of learners from across the campus, those in programs that may not find other UArizona data science programs accessible given their own hesitancies, their course pre-requisites, or their familiarity with big data.
-This certificate will signal to employers that students have dedicated the time and energy necessary to develop the skills and confidence for tackling messy, real-world data problems using modern programming languages.
+The purpose of this certificate is to appeal to a wide variety of learners from across the campus.
+While a certificate is not a professional certification, this certificate will signal to employers that students have dedicated the time and energy necessary to develop the skills and confidence for tackling messy, real-world data problems using modern programming languages.

 Understanding uncertainty and variation in modern data: data summarization and description, rules of counting and basic probability, data visualization, graphical data summaries, working with large data sets, prediction of stochastic outputs from quantitative inputs.
 Operations with statistical computer packages such as R.

 This course will introduce students to the fundamental concepts and tools used to convey the information contained within large, complex data sets through a variety of visualization techniques.
 Students will learn the fundamentals of data exploration data via visualizations, how to manipulate and reshape data to make it suitable for visualization, and how to prepare everything from simple single-variable visualizations to large multi-tiered and interactive visualizations.
 Visualization theory will be presented alongside the technical aspect of the course to develop a holistic understanding of the topic.